HyperMoE: Towards Better Mixture of Experts via Transferring Among Experts: Related Work

 \subsection{HyperNetwork}

 Hypernetworks~\citep{ha2017hypernetworks} are widely used in multi-task learning due to their ability to avoid negative interference of corresponding modules by soft parameter sharing and generating module parameters conditioned on the shared parameters.
 The most common approach usually takes task~\citep{karimi-mahabadi-etal-2021-parameter,zhao-etal-2023-prototype} or language embeddings~\citep{ustun2020udapter,baziotis2022multilingual} as contextual information to generate corresponding module parameters, such as adapter layers~\citep{ustun2020udapter,ansell2021mad,karimi-mahabadi-etal-2021-parameter}, classifier heads~\citep{ponti-etal-2021-parameter}, and continuous prompts~\citep{he2022hyperprompt}.
-In addition, hypernetwork-based approaches have also been very successful in zero-shot and few-shot scenarios~\citep{deb2022boosting,pmlr-v202-phang23a,ivison2023hint,jin2024read}.
+In addition, hypernetwork-based approaches have also been very successful in zero-shot and few-shot scenarios~\citep{deb2022boosting,pmlr-v202-phang23a,ivison2023hint}.

 In the field of NLP, hypernetworks are mainly used to improve the generalization~\citep{volk2022example,zhang2023hypernetwork} and applicability~\citep{wullach2022character,he2022hyperprompt,tan2023massive} of dense models.
+HyperRouter~\citep{do2023hyperrouter} chooses to solve the routing allocation problem in SMoE methods by using a fixed HyperNetwork to generate routing weights.
 Our work explores the integration of hypernetworks with sparse MoE.
 We propose to input the expert selection status of tokens as information into the hypernetwork and generate module parameters that correspond to the respective tokens.
-To the best of our knowledge, this is the first time that hypernetworks have been introduced in the MoE structure, which extends the application scope of hypernetworks and provides new insights for knowledge transferring in MoE.
+To the best of our knowledge, this is the first time that hypernetworks have been introduced in the MoE structure, this is the first time HyperNetwork has been applied to the expert structure in MoEs, introducing inductive bias through the hypernetwork: information from unselected experts is reused, which extends the application scope of hypernetworks and provides new insights for knowledge transferring in MoE.